codekansas/codekansas.github.io/_posts/2017-03-04-cuba-spring-break.markdown

 # Conclusion

 Cuba was a load of fun, and definitely a learning experience.
 It was very interesting to contrast this experience with what I've read and learned about Cuba from other sources.
 The face of the country that I was exposed to as a passer-though was very beautiful, but I go the sense from interacting with people and learning about their day-to-day lives that there were many downsides to living in the country as well.
 All around, it was a fascinating, unusual, exciting and informative experience, one that I would gladly repeat and strongly endorse.

+The photo album from the trip can be found [here](https://goo.gl/photos/18updqNwBfJxn81a8).